-Consideration of Resolution No. 195-20 for a privately initiated Abandonment of Right-of-Way for a portion of Canal Street.
+Provide a recommendation to the City Commission on Resolution No. 24-21 for a privately initiated Abandonment of Right-of-Way for a portion of Canal Street located between NE 1st Court and NE 2nd Street.

 Background Information

 Canal Street was originally dedicated in 1986 by the plat of Town of Linton (now Delray Beach), recorded in the Public Records of Palm Beach County in Plat Book 1, Page 3, as a 50-foot right-of-way.
 In the late 1920's (1928, 1929 and 1930), the Florida Inland Navigational District (F.I.N.D.) surveyed the entire Florida East Coast Canal (now known as the Intracoastal Waterway) from Miami to Jacksonville for the purpose of locating certain tracts or parcels of land to be included within the proposed right-of-way for the Intracoastal Waterway.
 According to Sheet 16A (Plat Book 17, Page 16A) of the plat set for Palm Beach County, all of Canal Street north of East Atlantic Avenue was included within the proposed right-of-way for the Intracoastal Waterway.